-Individual pieces can be added to another kiln firing if you are not in a rush to have your work back and are charged at £6 per piece.
+Individual pieces can be added to another kiln firing if you are not in a rush to have your work back and are charged between £6-£10 per piece depending on the size of the piece.

 Please note: All customers will be required to read our firing terms before leaving your work.
 Whilst every care is taken in firing your work, please remember that handmade ceramics can be subject to cracking during firing.
 Iris & Dora cannot accept any responsibility for any damage to your work resulting from firing.

 If your work causes damage to the kiln (shelf, elements, ceramic bricks, thermocouple etc.) you will be liable for repair costs.

 Please bear in mind that kiln firings are subject to kiln-availability.

 Please note that Iris & Dora cannot accept responsibility for ceramic faults where the kiln has fired correctly and no malfunction has occurred.
 All firing blow-outs, cracks or other faults are not the responsibility of Iris & Dora.
 This is because these faults are very often caused by issues in the making and drying of the items and we are reliant on what customers tell us to make decisions on the kiln firing that is required.
 Ceramics has an inherent risk within the kiln-firing process and you must be aware of this when embarking upon a project using clay.